 We pay production taxes based on realized oil and natural gas sales.
-These costs were \$28.5 million in 2012 compared to \$14.3 million in 2011 and \$5.5 million in 2010.
-Our average production tax rates were 9.6%, 9.0% and 9.2% in 2012, 2011 and 2010, respectively.
-The 2012 average production tax rate was higher than the 2011 average due to well additions that qualified for reduced rates/or tax exemptions during 2011.
+These costs were \$35.0 million in 2013 compared to \$28.5 million in 2012 and \$14.3 million in 2011.
+Our average production tax rates were 9.5%, 9.6% and 9.0% in 2013, 2012 and 2011, respectively.
+The 2013 average production tax rate was lower than the 2012 average due to well additions that qualified for reduced rates/or tax exemptions during 2013.
 Certain portions of our production occurs in Montana and North Dakota jurisdictions that have lower initial tax rates for an established period of time or until an established threshold of production is exceeded, after which the tax rates are increased to the standard tax rate.
-The 2011 average production tax rate was lower than the 2010 average due to the well additions that qualified for reduced rates for tax exemptions during 2011.
+The 2012 average production tax rate was higher than the 2011 average due to fewer well additions that qualified for reduced rates for tax exemptions during 2012.
 The majority of our production is located in North Dakota which imposes a standard 11.5% tax on our production revenues except for where properties qualify for reduced rates.